brettz9/webappfind/README.md

 WebAppFind addresses these use cases by allowing you to double-click or "Open with..." right-click on "view" or "edit" executable files on your desktop (currently, executables are for Windows only), sending the file path details to Firefox (via command line arguments) which are then intercepted by a Firefox add-on which checks for an *optional* filetypes.json file within the same directory as the right-clicked file to determine more precise handling (the file extension will be used to determine the type otherwise).
 Based on what is chosen/found and on user preferences, a handler web site will be sought in Firefox to open the file of the designated type (whether a generic or custom type) as well as allow saves to be made back to the file if the "edit" type was the type chosen and a suitable handler site was found to send back a save event.

+WebAppFind allow you to make your data files accessible to other programs and to give your users peace of mind to not be locked into your application alone.
+It also allows your users to open such data files in your program immediately and intelligently, using whatever file extension you prefer, even if it is a generic one such as "json" or "js".

 Unlike a more generic solution, such as with a Firefox add-on or [AsYouWish](https://github.com/brettz9/asyouwish/)-enabled site, *webappfind* minimizes security and privacy risks by only allowing files designated in the above manner to be available to the relevant web application.

 # Usage notes